 Most cooking aficionados prefer natural gas cooktops over electric ones because they heat evenly, and provide precision control with instant on/off capability.
 Typically, all natural gas appliances — not just cooktops — last longer and require less maintenance than their electric counterparts.
-Natural gas is easier on the pocketbook too; according to the DOE, it was 68 percent cheaper than electricity in 2011.
-So it’s probably fortunate that 54 percent of all American homes accommodate natural gas appliances.
+Natural gas is easier on the pocketbook too; according to the DOE, it was 68% cheaper than electricity in 2011.
+So it’s probably fortunate that 54% of all American homes accommodate natural gas appliances.

 The bottom line: Yes, generally speaking, natural gas appliances cost more up front — but their reliability and efficiency usually make them the cheapest alternative over the long run.